-(28.1) Gallions Reach - London City Airport

-Vessels intending to transit Gallions Reach with an air draught greater than 45m must:
+(28.1) Vessels intending to transit Gallions Reach with an air draught greater than 45m must:

-- (a) provide London VTS with an ETA at Gallions Reach 24hrs in advance; - (b) at Crayfordness inward-bound, or when departing a berth west of Crayfordness, notify London VTS of their confirmed ETA for Gallions Reach; and - (c) not navigate any part of Gallions Reach without permission from London VTS.

-(28.2) London Cable Car

-Vessels intending to transit the London Cable Car with a Length Overall greater than 130m and/or air draft greater than 55.1m must:
+- (a) provide London VTS with an ETA at Gallions Reach not less than 24 hours in advance; - (b) at Crayfordness inward-bound, or when departing a berth west of Crayfordness, notify London VTS of their confirmed ETA for Gallions Reach; and - (c) not navigate any part of Gallions Reach without permission from London VTS. - (28.2) Vessels intending to transit the London Cable Car with a Length Overall greater than 130m and/or air draught greater than 55.1 metres must:

-- (a) notify London VTS of an ETA for the London Cable Car 24 hours in advance.
-Where the departure time is less than 24 hours before transit then not less than 12 hours notice must be provided. - (b) at Crayfordness inward-bound, or when departing a berth west of Crayfordness, notify London VTS of: - i. a confirmed ETA for the London Cable Car; and - ii. if their air draught is greater than 55.1m, the place at which the Vessel can safely abort; - iii. not transit beyond their declared abort point until confirmation has been received that the cable cars no longer obstruct the Vessel's passage.
+- (a) notify London VTS of an ETA for the London Cable Car not less than 24 hours in advance.
+Where the departure time is less than 24 hours before transit then not less than 12 hours notice must be provided. - (b) at Crayfordness inward-bound, or when departing a berth west of Crayfordness, notify London VTS of:

-(28.3) Tower Bridge

-Vessels intending to transit Tower Bridge which have arranged for the bascules of the bridge to be raised must:

-- (a) at Crayfordness inward-bound, or when departing a berth west of Crayfordness, notify London VTS of: - i. a confirmed ETA for Tower Bridge; and - ii. the place at which the Vessel can safely abort; - (b) establish communications with Tower Bridge control 30 minutes before their ETA for Tower Bridge; - (c) not transit beyond their declared abort point until confirmation has been received from Tower Bridge Control that the bridge bascules will raised in good time.

-(28.4) Vessels subject to this General Direction must:

-- (a) notify London VTS when an ETA previously confirmed changes by more than 5 minutes; - (b) if required to take a Tug under the Code of Practice for Ship Towage Operations on the Thames, have a Tug escort in attendance at least 15 minutes before the transit, and harbour service launch in attendance to escort where required.
+- i. a confirmed ETA for the London Cable Car; and - ii. if their air draught is greater than 55.1 metres, the place at which the Vessel can safely abort: - iii. not transit beyond their declared abort point until confirmation has been received that the cable cars no longer obstruct the Vessel's passage. - (28.3) Vessels intending to transit Tower Bridge which have arranged for the bascules of the bridge to be raised must: - (a) at Crayfordness inward-bound, or when departing a berth west of Crayfordness, notify London VTS of: - i. a confirmed ETA for Tower Bridge; and - ii. the place at which the Vessel can safely abort; - (b) establish communications with Tower Bridge control 30 minutes before their ETA for Tower Bridge; - (c) not transit beyond their declared abort point until confirmation has been received from Tower Bridge Control that the bridge bascules will raised in good time. - (28.4) No Vessel of 40m or more in Length Overall shall navigate into the Upper Pool, being the area of the Thames between Wappingness and London Bridge, from either the east or west, for the sole purpose of turning and departing, without obtaining the prior written permission of the Harbourmaster. - (28.5) Vessels subject to this General Direction must: - (a) notify London VTS when an ETA previously confirmed changes by more than 5 minutes; - (b) if required to take a Tug under the Code of Practice for Ship Towage Operations on the Thames, have a Tug in attendance at least 15 minutes before the transit, and harbour service launch in attendance to escort where required.